PritamAich/Books-Recommendation-System/README.md

     embedding_layer_users = Embedding(user_id + 1,10)(users_input)#Embedding layer
     embedding_output_users = Flatten()(embedding_layer_users)#Embedding layer output

-e)Joined the two layers using tf.keras.Concatenate() and added a Dense layer on top of that with 128 neurons and a dropout layer with a dropout rate of 0.5.
+e)Joined the two layers using tf.keras.Concatenate() and added a Dense layer on top of that with 128 neurons and a dropout layer with a dropout rate of 0.5, used Rectified linear unit as activation function.
 Then used the tensorflow Model class to create a single model from our defined architecture.
 This model is expecting two input arrays (books and users).

     #Concatination and Dense layer